 Five Houseplants that Improve Indoor Health

 Spider plants are among the easiest air-purifying indoor plants to grow, making them a great choice for beginners or forgetful owners.
-Fans of bright, indirect sunlight, spider plants will send out shoots with flowers that eventually grow into baby spider plants or spiderettes.
+Fans of bright, indirect sunlight, spider plants will send out shoots with flowers that eventually grow into baby spider plants.

 When the temps are well above freezing, this houseplant can also be taken outside to spruce up your porch or patio.

 Peace lily plants are relatively small compared to many of the plants on this list, so they’re ideal for compact spaces.
 Put peace lilies in a shady spot and keep the soil moist without overwatering.
 Easy to grow, these plants will flower for much of the summer.

 These plants prefer to clean the air from a cool location with high humidity and indirect light.
 They’re relatively easy to grow, but they do need to stay moist.
 Check your Boston fern’s soil daily to see if it needs water and give it a good soak once per month.

 This is one of the hardest houseplants to kill.
 Although it does need to be watered occasionally, it generally prefers drier conditions.
 The snake plant tolerates most light levels, making it any easy choice for just about any room.